NVIDIA/TensorRT-LLM/examples/medusa/README.md

 ## Overview
 Different from other models, Medusa decoding need a base model and Medusa heads.

-The TensorRT-LLM Medusa Decoding implementation can be found in [tensorrt_llm/models/medusa/model.py](../../tensorrt_llm/models/medusa/model.py), which actually adds MedusaHeads to a base mode.
+The TensorRT-LLM Medusa Decoding implementation can be found in [tensorrt_llm/models/medusa/model.py](../../tensorrt_llm/models/medusa/model.py), which actually adds MedusaHeads to a base model.

 ## Support Matrix
   * GPU Compute Capability >= 8.0 (Ampere or newer)